-A. Over past few months the DOD has been reviewing the political-military situation in Asia and the Western Pacific.
-This review has included a reexamination of military priorities and allocations of defense funds and the deployment of U.S. forces in the Pacific.

-B. While this review has not been completed and will not be for a month or more it has already resulted in the restructuring of certain base planning due in part to:

--- the world wide economic situation and rising inflation.

--- constraints on the DOD's budget and the impact of an inflation on a fixed or declining budget.

-C. Tinian and the plans for the development of a joint service base have been included in this review and the restructuring of base planning.
-It has been concluded that

--- there continues to be an important near term and a long term military requirement for the proposed Tinian land requirements as previously set forth and agreed to last May.

--- the projected long-term repeat long-term use of Tinian for the various missions mentioned in previous rounds remains unchanged, i.e.,

---- Joint service land air and sea training and maneuver area. --- Ammunition storage area.

---- Forward logistics base

---- Operational joint service air field

---- Harbor facilities to support above activities (San Jose
+- A. Over past few months the DOD has been reviewing the political-military situation in Asia and the Western Pacific.
+This review has included a reexamination of military priorities and allocations of defense funds and the deployment of U.S. forces in the Pacific. - B. While this review has not been completed and will not be for a month or more it has alread resulted in the restructuring of certain base planning due in part to: - -- the world wide economic situation and rising inflation. - -- constraints on the DOD's budget and the impact of an inflation on a fixed or declining budget. - C. Tinian and the plans for the development of a joint service base have been included in this review and the restructuring of base planning.
+It has been concluded that - -- there continues to be an important near term and a long term military requirement for the proposed Tinian base and the land requirements as previously set forth and agreed to last May. - -- the projected long-term repeat long-term use of Tinian for the various missions mentioned in previous rounds remains unchanged, i.e., - --- Joint service land air and sea training and maneuver area. - --- Ammunition storage area. - --- Forward logistics center - --- Operational air field - --- Harbor facilities to support above activities (San Jose

-and Dump Coke.)

-- -- The major planned use for Tinian in the near term will be for ground-sea-and air training exercises. - --- will be used as needed by Marines, the Army, the Navy and the Air Force. - Will become an important site for keeping U.S. forward forces, especially fleet marine units at sea, in a high state of readiness through combined exercises.
-Will be used by units of various sizes--up to 2,000 men.
-Ground operations, amphibious landings, to be supported by appropriate naval and air units. - To support these operations and to facilitate the rapid build-up and implementation of future plans for Tinian, the harbor at San Jose will be rehabilitated and West Field will be up-graded.
-Ammunition storage may come later; if it does, a wet slip for off-loading ships will be built at Dump Coke.
+- -- The major planned use for Tinian in the near term will be for ground-sea-and air training exercises. - --- will be used as needed by Marianas, the Army, the Navy and the Air Force. - --- Will become principal area for keeping U.S. forward forces especially fleet marine units at sea in a high state of readiness through combined exercises. - men.
+Ground operations, amphibious landings, to be supported by appropriate naval and air units. - and implementation of the full plans for Tinian, the harbor at

-D. In brief what does this mean short-term (statements made with caveat that planning still in process).

-- West Field will not be reoriented and it will not be lengthened at this time.
-It will however be upgraded in the near future (next year or two).
+San Jose will be rehabilitated and West Field will be up-graded. - -- Ammunition storage may come later; if it does, a wet slip for off-loading ships will be built at Dump Coke. - D. In brief what does this mean short-term (statements made with caveat that planning still in process). - It will however be upgraded in the near future.
 I have asked what does upgrading mean-resurfacing, lights, new POL facilities?
-I hope to have answers, in a day or so.

-San Jose Harbor will be rehabilitated in the near future.

-- --- the breakwater rebuilt.

-- --- the channel dredged

-- --- the dock area repaired.
+I hope to have the answers in a day or so. - -- San Jose Harbor will be rehabilitated in the near future. - --- the breakwater rebuilt. - --- the channel dredged - --- the dock area repaired.